Chapter 20

 The Bitcoin whitepaper, in its discussion of simplified payment verification, anticipated that full nodes could alert light clients when they detect an invalid block.
 This concept is now called a fraud proof: a compact piece of evidence that demonstrates a specific consensus violation.

-Definition 20.9 (Fraud Proof)
+Definition 20.5 (Fraud Proof)

-A fraud proof for a consensus rule R applied to block B is a data structure P such that:
+Refining Definition 17.5: a fraud proof for a consensus rule R applied to block B is a data structure P such that:

 - Completeness: If B violates R, an honest full node can construct P from block data.